JibbSmart/JoyShockMapper/README.md

 MUP, MDOWN, MLEFT, MRIGHT: Motion stick tilted forward, back, left or right
 MRING: Motion ring binding, either inner or outer.
-LEAN_LEFT, LEAN_RIGHT: Tilt the controller to the left or right
+LEAN_LEFT, LEAN_RIGHT: Tilt the controller to the left or right TOUCH : The Playstation touchpad is being touched
 ```

 These can all be mapped to the following keyboard and mouse inputs: